babuwant2do/The-Goose-Game/README.md

 ## Development

 ### prerequisites
-Before build and run this project, following dependencies must be install and configure the on your machine:
+Before build and run this project, the following dependencies must be installed and configure them on your machine:

 1. [Java 8 or higher][]: Java 8 is used for this project.
-So, Java 8 or higher is must.
+So, Java 8 or higher is a must.
 Details installation instruction is [here.](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html#A1097257)
-2. [Maven][]: Maven is used to build and manage the project.
-For install Maven you can follow [Installing Apache Maven](https://maven.apache.org/install.html)
+2. [Maven][]: Maven is used to building and manages the project.
+For install Maven, you can follow [Installing Apache Maven](https://maven.apache.org/install.html)

-3. This project can be import in the eclipse and run from there.
+3. This project can be imported in the eclipse and run from there.

-After installing Java and Maven, following command should be able to execute on the machine to install dependencies, compile, test and run the project.
+After installing Java and Maven, the following command should be able to execute on the machine to install dependencies, compile, test and run the project.

 ### Instruction to Run

-First download the source code and go to the root folder using command:
+First, download the source code and go to the root folder using the command:

 ```js
     cd /<path to download folder>/GooseGame/
 ```
-To install all the dependencied of the project execute:
+To install all the dependencies of the project execute:
 ```js
     mvn clean install
 ```
-To compile the peoject :
+To compile the project :
 ```js
     mvn compile
 ```
-To launch application's tests, run:
+To launch the application's tests, run:
 ```js
     mvn test
 ```